NaNa-27/Smart-Home-Energy-Anomaly-Detection/README.md

-# DAP391m — Smart Home Energy Anomaly Detection
+# DAP391m - Smart Home Energy Anomaly Detection

-Dự án phân tích dữ liệu điện năng và thời tiết của **Home C**, xây dựng proxy anomaly label, so sánh năm mô hình và triển khai dashboard Plotly Dash.
+This project analyzes Home C's energy and weather data, builds a proxy anomaly label, compares five models, and implements the Plotly Dash dashboard.

 ## Current corrected version

-Bản này đã sửa các lỗi kỹ thuật quan trọng của bản trước:
+This version fixes the following critical technical errors from the previous version:

-- mọi phép cộng công suất theo phút được quy đổi đúng: `kWh = sum(kW) / 60`;
+- All minute power sums are correctly converted: `kWh = sum(kW) / 60`;
-- preprocessing có thể chạy lại nhiều lần mà không cộng lặp `Kitchen`, `Furnace` hoặc `total_appliance`;
+- Preprocessing can be rerun multiple times without repeating the sum of `Kitchen`, `Furnace`, or `total_appliance`;
-- script và dashboard đọc trực tiếp `data/HomeC_cleaned_final.zip`, không cần giải nén thủ công;
+- Scripts and dashboards directly read `data/HomeC_cleaned_final.zip`, eliminating the need for manual extraction;
-- model dùng chronological split thay vì random split;
+- The model uses chronological split instead of random split;
-- không dùng SMOTE trên chuỗi thời gian;
+- SMOTE is not used on the time series;
-- model cuối được lưu đúng với model và decision threshold đã đánh giá;
+- Final model is saved correctly with the evaluated model and decision threshold;
-- dashboard cung cấp đủ toàn bộ feature mà model cần;
+- Dashboard provides all the features the model needs;
-- README, notebook, model artifacts, KPI và biểu đồ đã được đồng bộ.
+- README, notebook, model artifacts, KPIs, and charts have been synchronized.

 ## Project structure